Dominic Ball: Ipswich Town

 Ball joined Ipswich Town on 1 June 2022 on a two-year deal after the expiration of his contract with Queens Park Rangers.
-In November 2022, a ruptured meniscus ruled Ball out for the remainder of the 2022–23 season.
+In November 2022, a ruptured meniscus ruled Ball out for a large part of the 2022–23 season.
+On 3 June 2024, Ipswich announced he would be leaving in the summer when his contract expired.

+Leyton Orient

+On 10 September 2024, Ball joined League One club Leyton Orient on a deal until the end of the season.

+On 23 June 2025, Ball returned to League Two side Cambridge United, ten years after his first spell at the club, to sign a two-year deal after rejecting a new contract with Leyton Orient.

 International career

 After being capped by Northern Ireland in the under-15, under-16, under-17, under-19, and under-21 levels, Ball switched his allegiance to England in 2013.
 He has represented England up to U-20 level, making six appearances at that level.

 Personal life

 Ball was born in Welwyn Garden City, Hertfordshire.
 Ball has an older brother, Matt, who is also a footballer, while his father Tim was academy business manager at Watford.
 Ball graduated from the Open University in 2021 with a degree in business studies, having studied part-time for six years.

 In April 2022, Ball released a book called From Winning Teams to Broken Dreams about the football academy system in England.
 All proceeds from the book go the charity Sarcoma UK.